Johnson County Amateur Radio Club

 JCARC Hometown 220 Net Map

 Annually, the Johnson County Amateur Radio Club supports the 4th of July parade and fireworks display at Ralph Stout Park in Mountain City.
+JCARC also supports the annual Christmas parade in Mountain City.
 Stationed at various locations along the parade route, amateur radio operators monitor conditions to ensure health and safety; we stand ready to call for emergency services in case of accident.
 At the end of the parade route, JCARC had a booth set up to provide information on SkyWarn, Ham and GMRS radio, and some items for passerbys to purchase.
 Ham operators has a number of radios (2m/70cm/1.25m, DMR, HF) available for citizens to see them in action.

 JCARC Booth